rvagg/archived-traversty/README.md

-# Traversty &mdash; headache-free DOM traversal
+# Traversty &mdash; headache-free DOM collection management and traversal

 Traversty is a library-agnostic DOM utility for traversal and element collection manipulation.
 Traversty doesn't provide any DOM manipulation features, instead, Traversty is used for managing collections of DOM elements and navigating the DOM.